 HTML - <video> Tag

-In an HTML document, video can be included using the <video> tag.
+HTML <video> tag is used to embed video media player into the website.
 For proper rendering, you should offer a variety of video formats since not all browsers support the same ones.
 Within the <source> tag, or src attribute the path of the video file is nested.
 If the browser does not support the video format, you can alternatively supply an alternative text in the <video> tag, which will be shown instead.

 Syntax